madanbaduwal/python-project-structure/README.md

-# One
+# ML OPS
 ------
-One is the repository contain all of the things that need while doing any projects.
+ML OPS is the repository contain all of the things that need while doing any projects.

 ## Table of content